IFLA School Library Guidelines, 2nd edition

 Here are some of our DIY reading activities to help you build a reading culture in your school.

 Liven up your school library with funky genre posters with reading recommendations!
-NEW!

 Recommended for Lower Secondary